EU taxonomy for sustainable activities

-The EU taxonomy for sustainable activities (i.e. "green taxonomy") is a classification system established to clarify which economic activities are environmentally sustainable, in the context of the European Green Deal.
+The EU taxonomy for sustainable activities (a green taxonomy) is a classification system established to clarify which economic activities are environmentally sustainable, in the context of the European Green Deal.
 The aim of the taxonomy is to prevent greenwashing and to help investors make informed sustainable investment decisions.
 The Taxonomy covers activities contributing to six environmental objectives: climate change mitigation, climate change adaptation, the transition to a circular economy, pollution prevention and control, sustainable use and protection of water and marine resources, and protection and restoration of biodiversity and ecosystems.
 The Taxonomy came into force in July 2020.
 The UK is working on its own separate taxonomy.

 General overview

 The European Union (EU) Taxonomy was implemented as part of the European Green Deal initiatives.
 The EU launched the European Green Deal in line with the Paris Agreement goals, setting out the objectives to achieve a carbon neutral economy by 2050.
 The European Green Deal is based on the European Action Plan with the aim of strengthening sustainable growth funds, with the goal of reorienting capital flows towards sustainable investment.
 Sustainable finance is one of the main pillars of the EU Green Deal and requires the private sector and investors in general to divert their financing towards a green transition.
 Therefore, to meet the objectives of the European Green Deal, the European Commission (EC) diverges towards investments having sustainable projects and activities.
 This Action plan then led to the EU taxonomy.

 The EU taxonomy is a green classification scheme for specific economic activities to evaluate their environmental performance.
 In essence, the EU Taxonomy is a system which determines environmentally sustainable activities and provides ways through which a company can calculate its sustainability turnover.
 The EU Taxonomy Regulation was officially published by the EU on 22 June 2020, after its endorsement by the European Parliament on 18 June 2020 and took effect on 12 July 2020.
 As of now, the EU taxonomy is considered one of the main pace setters which aids the financial system redirect capital towards a low carbon economy conforming to the Paris Agreement.
 Upon findings by the Technical Expert Group (TEG), the EU taxonomy has undergone various testing in both private and public sectors which includes the European Investment Bank and BNP Paribas asset management.